jared-dykstra/180-decibels-website/README.md

 Use VSCode as an editor

+Use Chrome as a browser, with the following extensions:
+- Redux DevTools
+- React DevTools
+- Apollo Client Developer Tools

 - Run Both the client and server in development mode
   1. `yarn`
   1. `yarn run dev`